Property investors can save thousands of dollars by simply understanding the capital gains tax property six-year rule.

 Key Takeaways

-If you are selling a property, you should know that any profit made from the sale is potentially considered a capital gain and therefore subject to capital gains tax.
+If you are selling a property, you should know that any profit made from the sale is potentially considered a capital gain and, therefore, subject to capital gains tax.

 Suppose investors aren’t able to avoid capital gains tax.
-In that case, they can substantially reduce the amount of CGT they pay by having one of our quantity surveyors draw up a Capital Gains Reduction Report for their property.
+In that case, they can substantially reduce the amount of CGT they pay by having one of our quantity surveyors draw up a Capital Gains Improvement Report for their property.

 It’s also worthwhile noting that tax assessments are not set in stone; the ATO allows an amendment period of two years from the notice of assessment.